Skip to content

 n_qubits

-number of qubits across which the FM is created
+number of qubits in the ansatz.

 TYPE: int